Single, No Children: Who's Your Family?

-In this section, I will argue that even the closest of friends are not just the same as couples, only without the sex.
+In this section, I will argue that even the closest of friends are not the same as couples minus the sex.
 Friends differ in important ways from conjugal couples and from kin.
 The special characteristics of friendships are important to the roles they play in the lives of people who are single.

 What Are Personal Communities For and What Are Their Special Strengths?

 Our own personal communities—typically including family members, friends, and other ties as well—are important to our health, happiness, feelings of belonging, and sense of identity.
 They connect us to a larger and more diverse society, and enable social and political action.
 Diverse personal communities—those that include, for example, more than just a spouse, and make room even for what Melinda Blau and Karen Fingerman call "consequential strangers"—are good for our personal well-being, for business, for our communities, and for getting things done.
 Personal communities also come with their own special demands and risks, and I'll review those, too.

 What Are the Special Vulnerabilities of Singles Who Have No Children?

 Because single people—perhaps especially single women—may be less inclined to invest all of their emotional and interpersonal capital into just one person, or a small nuclear family, they have the potential to create especially strong personal communities, with layers of connections rather than just a small inner circle.
 (Of course, not all singles do so, just as not all couples practice intensive coupling.)

 In this section, I'll describe the special vulnerabilities of single people without children.
 For example, they have less access to health insurance and to Social Security benefits.
 They cannot take time from work, under the Family and Medical Leave Act, to care for a close friend, sibling, or any other peer, nor can any such person take time under the Act to care for the single persons who need help.
 Certain social conventions render singles without children more vulnerable, too.